Pyroh/SmoothOperators/README.md

 # SmoothOperators

-A description of this package.
+A collection of different useful (more or less) Swift operators.